 myhostname = mail.democloud.com alias_maps = hash:/etc/aliases alias_database = hash:/etc/aliases myorigin = /etc/mailname mydestination = mail.democloud.com, localhost.democloud.com, , localhost relayhost = mynetworks = 127.0.0.0/8 [::ffff:127.0.0.0]/104 [::1]/128 mailbox_size_limit = 0 recipient_delimiter = + inet_interfaces = all

-Although some of the settings may be self explanatory, let's go through some of them so we have a better understanding of the nature of postfix and what we can do with it at this early stag
+Although some of the settings might be self-explanatory, the following sections describe them so that you can get a better understanding of Postfix and what you can do with it.

-Anyway, this was set during the postfix installation when we entered the domain name we wanted to use.
-This also matches the Cloud Server hostname.
+myhostname value was set during the Postfix installation when you entered the domain name that you want to use.
+This name also matches the cloud server host name.

 alias_maps = hash:/etc/aliases alias_database = hash:/etc/aliases